 The things we all go through every moment of our lives differ from one level to another.
 You never can tell what moments different people are facing, and the swings of emotions occurring within them.
 In all of these, you really are instrumental in causing tremendous changes wherever you find yourself.
 It’s an opportunity that comes daily, and don’t you dare miss it, for it can change a lot.

-When was the last time you saw someone dressed in beautiful apparel?
+When was the last time you saw someone dressed in a beautiful apparel?
 Perhaps it was a new pair of shoes.
 Maybe yours wasn’t that, but the boldness you saw a friend of yours exhibit right before your eyes.
 Every day there are lots of activities, amazement, surprises, reactions, and creativity.

 There is something to talk about, be conscious!

-A few weeks ago, while I rocked a new shoe I got from a store, I met with someone I believe has a wonderful heart.
+A few weeks ago, while I rocked a new shoe I got from a store, I met someone I believe has a wonderful heart.
 As I walked past a particular street, he saw me and was walking in the opposite direction.
 He said, ” I love your shoes”

 😂 😂 Hey Yinka, you need to control yourself!
 I said thank you, and we moved.
 I had to move a little bit further to fully express my excitement as I laughed and smiled that morning while going to school.